 They had no preparation.

-He built the hospitals, he gave all the medical equipment, all the ventilators.
+He gave all the medical equipment, all the ventilators.

 I feel like they are waiting for the big check, and they don't feel the urgency to start their own engine.

-New York is gonna have to work their way out of it.
+New York is going to have to work their way out of it.

-I think Governor Murphy's beginning to get it.
+I think Governor Murphy is beginning to get it.

 Governor Cuomo, we're within percentage points here on Long Island.

-I know you're you got a huge audience and they don't he might not even know where Long Island is, but on Long Island, we're within percentage points of hitting every mark, and he's keeping us close to the end of the month.
+I know you've got a huge audience and they might not even know where Long Island is, but on Long Island, we're within percentage points of hitting every mark, and he's keeping us close to the end of the month.

 He's going to destroy every gym owner, every dry cleaner, every car wash.